Krisueu/Custom-Share-Button-Plugin/README.md

 # Custom Share Button Plugin

 The Custom Share Button Plugin is a simple WordPress plugin that allows users to share posts via a custom share button.
-(Currently works with the following browsers: Chrome, Brave, Edge, Opera)

 ## Installation